MM's six of the best: Mourinho v Guardiola battles

 The game everybody has been waiting months for is almost finally upon us – the 175th Manchester Derby.

 The Premier League’s top two face off at Old Trafford this afternoon, and we are expecting a cracker two weeks before Christmas Day.

 Manchester City look a truly unstoppable force, they have won 13 Premier League games in a row and if they make it 14 they will equal the English record currently held by Arsenal.

 Chelsea achieved City’s current feat last season, but were stopped in their tracks by London rivals Tottenham at White Hart Lane 11 months ago when Spurs beat the Blues 2-0.
 Manchester United will be hoping to do the same, and if they do the gap at the top will be cut to just five points.

-In the past Jose Mourinho has stopped Pep Guardiola’s sides from winning on four occasions, but Guardiola has twice as many wins over his opposite number while they have shared the spoils five times in 17 meetings.
+In the past Jose Mourinho has stopped Pep Guardiola’s sides from winning on four occasions, but Guardiola has nine wins over his opposite number while they have shared the spoils six times in 19 meetings.